 It is because of this reason that I also plan long rides rather than hurried and short rides.
 For example, rather than doing a 4-day Delhi to Munisiyari trip (like most riders), I took almost 20 days for my Delhi to Munisiyari trip.
 I would ride only 100-200km a day and enjoy the pace of the journey.

-It is true that not everyone has so many days to travel, but hurrying too much and seeing more only invites a bad experience.
+Not everyone indeed has so many days to travel, but hurrying too much and seeing more only invites a bad experience.

 Motorcycle trips in the Himalayas are all about slowing down and absorbing the beauty around them.